 - Angela Perley - Touring Artist, Lead Singer, The Howlin' Moons

 The event attracted 160 students from various colleges across campus.

 From Athens to Silicon Valley (and back)

 On February 7, the Center for Entrepreneurship hosted a Venture Café panel discussion with two Ohio alumni: David Pidwell and Rob Painter.
 Pidwell and Painter had each just recently been awarded the Konneker Medal for excellence in innovation, invention, commercialization, and entrepreneurship.

 Making It In Real Estate

 On November 29, the Center for Entrepreneurship hosted a discussion with John McNellis, founder of McNellis Partners.
 McNellis is a real estate developer in California and author of "Making It in Real Estate: Starting Out as a Developer."
 He shared his story with students, and gave advice about how they could break into the real estate industry.

 Kelly Weber: Leading From Your Strengths

 On November 14, the Center for Entrepreneurship hosted a workshop with Ohio alumna Kelly Weber.
 Weber is founder and owner of The Wander Project and co-owner of Found.
-As part of Global Entrepreneurship, Weber, led students in a workshop on discovering their strengths and use their strengths to lead.
+As part of Global Entrepreneurship Week, Weber led students in a workshop on discovering their strengths and use their strengths to lead.